jeff-hykin/nix/doc/manual/src/command-ref/nix-env.md

 The command `nix-env` is used to manipulate Nix user environments.
 User environments are sets of software packages available to a user at some point in time.
-In other words, they are a synthesised view of the programs available in the Nix store.
+In other words, they are a synthesized view of the programs available in the Nix store.
 There may be many user
 environments: different users can have different environments, and individual users can switch between different environments.